kenneth0810/Team-13/README.md

 12. Delete account (Ruben)

 ## Instructions on running the project
+1. Temporary instructions: clone project, make and activate the environment, download the packages,run.py
 1. First, download the following technologies on the Linux Terminal if you do not have it in your computer
 ```
 sudo apt install python3 (download this first)